James Peck (pacifist): Vietnam War Protests

 On March 19, 1970, Peck was one of 182 demonstrators arrested for obstructing government operations at Manhattan's Armed Forces Examining & Entrance Station, during nationwide, decentralized protests against the war.
 Peck was arrested that day along with draft file burner Jerry Elmer, who later recorded the arrest in his book Felon for Peace: The Memoir of a Vietnam-Era Draft Resister.
-On April 24, 1971, Peck joined the massive march on Washington that over 750,000 persons took part in.
+On April 24, 1971, Peck joined the massive march on Washington that over 750,000 people took part in.
 On May 3, the first day of the May Day demonstrations in D.C., Peck was arrested along with 7,200 demonstrators in the single largest mass arrest in history, ending with over 13,000 arrested between May 3 and May 5.
-On October 26, he was arrested at the "Evict Nixon" protest in Washington, D.C., along with nearly 300 persons.
-He was arrested again outside the White House with 104 other demonstrators on November 9, during the two-week "Daily Death Toll" demonstrations, where activists performed die-ins to dramatize the continuation of Vietnamese deaths from American bombing.

-Peck was arrested again in D.C. on April 15, 1972, for performing a sit-down that resulted in 240 arrests.
+On October 26, he was arrested at the "Evict Nixon" protest in Washington, D.C., along with nearly 300 people.
+He was arrested outside the White House with 104 other demonstrators on November 9, during the two-week "Daily Death Toll" demonstrations, where activists performed die-ins to dramatize the continuation of Vietnamese deaths from American bombing.
+Peck was arrested in D.C. on April 15, 1972, for performing a sit-down that resulted in 240 arrests.

 On May 22, Peck was among 224 demonstrators arrested for performing civil disobedience during the "People's Blockade" at the Pentagon.
-On June 10, Peck was arrested in New Jersey with 36 other demonstrators for being involved in the "People's Blockade" campaign that was conducted at navy ship yards to prevent ammunition from being sent to Vietnam.
-In August 1972, Peck was injured by a tear gas canister hitting him above the eye and was hospitalized during an anti-war rally in Miami at the Republican National Convention.
+On June 10, Peck was arrested in New Jersey with 36 other demonstrators for being involved in the "People's Blockade" campaign, that was conducted at navy ship yards to prevent ammunition from being sent to Vietnam.
+In August 1972, Peck was injured by a tear gas canister hitting him above the eye, and was hospitalized during an anti-war rally in Miami at the Republican National Convention.

-On October 1, 1974, Peck was one of a dozen persons arrested at the UN for setting up a tiger cage replica, protesting the mistreatment of Vietnamese political prisoners by U.S.-backed forces.
-Beginning in 1974, Peck became involved in the Amnesty Campaign that aimed to protect the rights of deserters and COs during the war.
-On March 1, 1975, Peck was one of 62 demonstrators arrested for performing sit-downs during a tour of the White House in protest against President Ford's conservative amnesty plan.
+On October 1, 1974, Peck was one of a dozen people arrested at the UN for setting up a tiger cage replica, protesting the mistreatment of Vietnamese political prisoners by U.S.-backed forces.
+Beginning in 1974, Peck became involved in the Amnesty Campaign, that aimed to protect the rights of deserters and COs during the war.
+On March 1, 1975, Peck was one of 62 demonstrators arrested for engaging in sit-downs during a tour of the White House in protest against President Ford's conservative amnesty plan.
 This marked the largest arrest on White House grounds up to that time.
 Peck attended the last major anti-war rally in New York City on May 11, 1975, when more than 50,000 people filled up Central Park.